priya123-tech/todo-application/README.md

 _Create Tasks_: You can add new tasks by entering a task description and clicking the "Add" button.

-_Delete Tasks_: Remove tasks from your list by clicking the "Delete" button next to each task.
+_Delete Tasks_: Remove tasks from your list by clicking the "Delete" icon next to each task.

 _Mark Tasks as Completed_: You can mark a task as completed by clicking the checkbox beside the task.
 Completed tasks will be visually differentiated from pending ones.

-_Clear Completed Tasks_: Easily remove completed tasks from the list by clicking the "Clear Completed" button.
+_Clear Completed Tasks_: Easily remove completed tasks from the list by clicking the delete icon.

 _Local Storage_: The application uses local storage to persist your tasks, allowing you to revisit the page and find your tasks saved.